animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

-The "orbit" / "shell" / "energy-level" of an atom corresponds proportionally (or rather monotonically, positively increasing) with the radius away from the nucleus of the atom.
+The "orbit" / "shell" / "energy-level" of an electron in an atom corresponds proportionally (or rather monotonically, positively increasing) with the radius of the electron' orbit away from the nucleus of the atom.
 Let's write that as

 $$
 \begin{align}